Translational Microbiology

 Use of genomics to determine the effect of vaccine introduction on pneumococcal antimicrobial resistance

-The serotypes contained within PCV are those which have more antimicrobial resistance (AMR).
-Vaccine introduction reduces the carriage of PCV serotypes and limits the use of antibiotics by preventing pneumococcal infections.
 Our aim is to determine the effectiveness of PCV13 against pneumococcal AMR in Lao and other settings.

-Identify emerging non-vaccine serotypes
+Identify emerging non-vaccine serotypes and serotype persistence

-Discovery of novel serotype variants
+Discovery of novel serotypes and variants

-We are discovering and characterizing novel genetic variants (and potentially new serotypes) in low and middle-income countries across the Asia-Pacific.
-Specifically, our work aims to understand how these variants can be mistyped using common methods used in carriage studies and disease surveillance programs, and whether they would be targeted by existing vaccines, to inform future vaccine strategies.
+Our work aims to understand how these variants can be mistyped using common methods used in carriage studies and disease surveillance programs, and whether they would be targeted by existing vaccines, to inform future vaccine strategies.

 Interactions of respiratory bacteria and viruses